byteworksinc/ORCA-C/README.md

 	smudge = LC_CTYPE=C tr \\\\n \\\\r
 ```

-2. Add the following lines to the `.git/info/attributes` file, creating it if necessary:
+2. Add the following line to the `.git/info/attributes` file, creating it if necessary:
 ```
 * filter=crtext
-bin/Libraries/* -filter
-bin/Languages/* -filter
 ```

 3. Run the following commands to convert the existing files in your working copy: